near/docs/docs/1.concepts/basics/protocol.md

 1. Build smart contracts with **Javascript** or **Rust**
 2. **Simple onboarding**, thanks to its complete documentation and examples
 3. Get answers and learn at NEAR DevRel **office hours**, where anybody can participate
-4. Earn 30% of gas fees
+4. Earn from your contract's gas fees
 5. **EVM compatible** with [Project Aurora](http://www.aurora.dev) _(Deploy your Solidity contracts with ease)_

 ### ♻️ Environmentally Friendly